jsbsantos/salsify-line-server/README.md

 ## What documentation, websites, papers, etc did you consult in doing this assignment?

-Iíve used quite a bit of Googling, mostly for Kestrel server setup and stream usage and manipulation, which is not something I do often.
+I‚Äôve used quite a bit of Googling, mostly for Kestrel server setup and stream usage and manipulation, which is not something I do often.
 Most of my reads were either on StackOverflow or MSDN.

 ## What third-party libraries or other tools does the system use?
 How did you choose each library or framework you used?